catlee/aosa-volume2/raw/mailman/mailman.rst

 This structure was even more useful when it came to the question of persistence.  *Persistence* is the storage and retrieval of program state in order to preserve it between stops and starts.
-Another of John's early design decisions was to use Python *pickles* for storing``MailList`` state persistence.  *Pickling* is a Python technology for serializing an object's state to a byte stream, and *unpickling* is deserializing this byte stream back into a live object.
-By storing these byte streams in a file, Python programs gain low cost persistence.
+Another of John's early design decisions was to use Python pickles for storing``MailList`` state persistence.

 In Mailman 2, the ``MailList`` object's state is stored in a file called ``config.pck``, which is just the pickled representation of the ``MailList``